Muhanad-husn/sociorag/docs/frontend_deployment_guide.md

 # Frontend Deployment Guide

 ## Overview
-This guide covers deployment strategies, environment configuration, and production optimization for the SocioGraph frontend application built with Preact + Vite.
+This guide covers deployment strategies, environment configuration, and production optimization for the SocioRAG frontend application built with Preact + Vite.

 ## 🚀 Quick Deployment